Connection Error

 Does the 50/50 starting point apply to every case?

 No. There is no presumption of equal division in Australian family law.
 The starting point varies based on contributions and future needs.
-Long marriages with similar contributions often result in roughly equal splits, but short marriages or significant disparity in contributions can produce very different outcomes.

 Is my data safe?
 Do you store my financial information?